safwen005/Balouchi/README.md

 # Balouchi

-an Android App to find a Buy and Sell Products.
+an Android App to a Buy and Sell Products.

 - Search for Products by Location
 - Chat with users